RexRowan/RexRowan/README.md

 >
 [SYSTEM LOG: INTERPRETATION_SEQUENCE_STARTED]

-Suppose an observer could stand outside the universe.

-No external clock.
-No privileged present.
-No theatre in which events must occur.

-Perhaps the entire spacetime manifold simply **is**.

-From within, entropy gives time an arrow; decoherence turns quantum alternatives into effectively classical histories; measurement entangles observer and observed.

-**To measure is to entangle.**

-Perhaps time is not something the universe does.

-**Perhaps time is what existence feels like from within.**

-Perhaps the observer does not move through spacetime.

-**Perhaps the observer is a pattern within it.**

-And if entanglement is more fundamental than geometry, perhaps spacetime itself is emergent — not the stage upon which physics happens, but something physics does.

-Perhaps the many worlds are not elsewhere.
+Outside the universe, no clock is set,
+No central stage where past and present met.
+No ticking pulse, no privileged "now" above—
+The manifold simply is, untouched by movement.

+From deep inside, entropy draws its bow,
+And quantum options fade into the show.
+Decoherence clears the veil; the choices part,
+While measurement entangles mind and heart.
+To see, to measure, is to weave the knot—
+Observer and observed, a single thought.

+Time is no action that the cosmos weaves,
+Nor ticking hands upon falling leaves.
+It is the inner sense of being bound,
+The quiet texture of existence found.
+You do not travel through a grid of space;
+You are the pattern folded in its place.

+If thread and tie precede the cosmic line,
+Then spacetime rises from a deeper design—
+Not a grand stage where physics plays its part,
+But something physics shapes within its heart.

+The endless worlds are never far away;
+They share the state we occupy today,
-**Perhaps they are histories within one universal state.**
+Unfolding histories woven deep within
+One timeless universe where all has always been.
 ---